 Course Code Course Credit Content of Subject 40INF001 Introduction to Mathematical Logic 2 Basic knowledge of mathematical logic, in particular, first- order logic will be explained.The aim is to be able to write proofs in first-order logic and explaining soundness theorem and completeness theorem, and explain Hoare logic, sequent system, and Peano arithmetic.
 40INF002 Introduction to Algorithms 2 Give an introduction to the algroithm theory, including complexity, order, sorting algorithm, data structres such as heap and binarytrees.
 We also show some optimization algroithms and string, enumeration algorithms.
 40INF003 High-Performance Computing 2 This course gives lectures on theory, implementation, application and future directions of the high performance computing technology utilizing supercomputers, PC clusters, on-chip multiprocessors and grid computing.
-40INF004 Information Sharing System Architecture 2 This course will discuss information and communication network architectures, including (1)advanced networking technologies and network systems technologies for a variety of telecommunication network services,(2)circuit switching and packet switching,network layering and each layer's function and (3)security technology.
+40INF004 Information Sharing System Architecture 2 This course will discuss information and communication network architectures for a variety of telecommunication network services, including, (1) networking architecture, network protocol and network system architectures (2) security Technology, (3) technologies for authentication/authorization as an enabler of the Internet Trust, ZeroTrust and Trust in various environments including IoT and Blockchain.
 40INF005 Applied Linear Algebra 2 Linear algebra is significantly essential in natural science and engineering.
 Moreover, it becomes to play an important role in data science recent years.
 In this lecture, we will learn the basic properties and numerical methods of linear algebra.
 We will also learn about practical applications.
-40INF006 Introduction to Software Science 1 2 This course presents two main themes in Software Science,representation of software (programming and modeling) and software systems.
-40INF007 Introduction to Software Science 2 2 This course presents basic knowledge of Software Science focusing on data management, data processing, and data analysis, including topics such as data engineering, data modeling, data mining, and real-world data analysis.
+40INF006 Introduction to Software Science 1 2 This course presents two main themes in Software Science, representation of software (programming and modeling) and software systems.
+40INF007 Introduction to Software Science 2 2 This course presents basic knowledge of Software Science, focusing on data management, data processing, and data analysis.
+Topics include data engineering, modeling, mining, and real-world data analysis.
 40INF008 Introduction to Multimedia Information Science 2 Faculty members in Multimedia Information Science will give lectures on various topics covered by multimedia information sciences.
 Through this course, students will acquire knowledge in the fundamental fields that make up multimedia information sciences and will be able to apply it for their own purposes.
-40INF009 Introduction to Intelligent Systems Science 1 2 Lectures are given on the fundamentals of intelligent systems science, including artificial intelligence, human-agent interaction, machine learning, natural language processing and intelligent robotics, vision and language, recommender systems.
+40INF009 Introduction to Intelligent Systems Science 1 2 This course gives knowledge on fundamental fields, AI, human-agent interaction, machine learning, natural language processing, and intelligent robotics.
 40INF010 Introduction to Intelligent Systems Science 2 2 This course gives knowledge on fundamental fields, such as machine learning, information geometry, natural language processing, deep learning, semantic web, data analytical methods, and computational social science for intelligent systems science.